beancount/docs/docs/running_beancount_and_generating_reports.md

 ### Balance Reports<a id="balance-reports"></a>

-All the balance reports are similar in that they produce tables of some set of accounts and their associated balances: [<span class="underline">\[output\]</span>](http://furius.ca/beancount/examples/tutorial/balances.output)
+All the balance reports are similar in that they produce tables of some set of accounts and their associated balances: [<u>\[output\]</u>](http://furius.ca/beancount/examples/tutorial/balances.output)

     |-- Assets
     |   `-- US